Building health policy research and implementation science capabilities at GERI

 Supporting evidence-informed policymaking

 Professor Lavis has been providing capacity-building to GERI’s Health Policy Group researchers involved in projects to inform national policies around the screening and management of frailty and dementia.
-In his second visit to GERI, Professor Lavis shared engaged researchers on topics such as living evidence synthesis capabilities and considerations in health policy implementation.
+Some key takeaways that emerged over the course of Professor Lavis’s talks at GERI include:

 Leveraging implementation science for meaningful research impact